 This budget provides for the Community Council's costs associated with its website to ensure compliance with sections 55-57 of the Local Government (Democracy) (Wales) Act 2013.
 The Vision ICT package provided to Acton Community Council is a real time daily data backup option that includes disaster recovery and business continuity.
-The Community Council pays for its .gov.uk domain registration fee from this budget.
-During 2018/19 the Council paid for Website hosting/ support, ensuring its website protocol is secure and automatic implementation of Operation London Bridge for its front page.
-This was implemented in September 2022.
-Work is ongoing to ensure compliance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Community Council pays for its .gov.uk domain registration fee and SSL costs from this budget.
+Work is now complete on ensuring compliance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.